To be more successful, stop competing*

 You see, the emotional connection comes first.

 Yet most marketing leads with the rational argument.
 Features.
 Specifications.
 Comparison tables.
-All the things that make you look like everyone else.
+The very things that make you look like everyone else.

-The brands that break through lead with what makes them feel different.
-The rational case supports it – but it’s not the door people walk through.
+Brands that break through lead with what makes them feel different.
+Yes, the rational case supports it – but it’s not the door people walk through.

 The disruption problem